 “Chile has a fast-evolving and competitive renewable energy market that could adapt well to the conditions imposed by the pandemic,” said Dario Morales, research director at Chile’s renewable energy association (ACERA).
 “We are going through a deep transformation of our energy mix thanks to the phase-down of coal and the expansion of renewables.”

-The laggards in the renewable market
+The laggards in the renewable market in Latin America

 While things moved fast in the renewable energy markets of Brazil and Chile, it was a different story for Argentina and Mexico last year, BloombergNEF’s report showed.
 A mix of regulatory changes and economic crisis presented barriers to further expansions of wind and solar in both countries, which heavily rely on fossil fuels.